 This may be one of several businesses you already run.
 You may plan to open another business when this one is sold.

 You may be going back into employment, or planning to retire with more time for hobbies, the family, and simply enjoying yourself.
 Maybe you will want to give something back to your community through voluntary work.

-ExitAdviser would not be doing its job if, at this important junction in your life, it did not offer you a final chance to reflect on your choice.
-So that you can make the decision with, "your eyes wide open”.
-And, to check that your priorities are right.
+ExitAdviser (this website) would not be doing its job if, at this important junction in your life, it did not offer you a final chance to reflect on your choice.
+So that you can make the decision with, "your eyes wide open".
+And, to check that your priorities and reasons are right.

 This how-to article simplifies the issue into three parts:

 - What stage are you at in your life?

 - How much money do you really need?

 1. Stage in life

 The average life expectancy is rising steadily in most affluent societies.